indradb/indradb/README.md

 IndraDB consists of a server and an underlying library.
 Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).

 IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
 In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
-IndraDB departs from TAO (and most graph databases) in its support for properties, a queryable mapping of string keys to JSON values tied to nodes and edges.
+IndraDB departs from TAO in its support for properties, a queryable mapping of string keys to JSON values tied to nodes and edges.

 For more details, see the [homepage](https://indradb.github.io).
 See also a [complete demo of IndraDB for browsing the wikipedia article link graph.](https://github.com/indradb/wikipedia-example)